lyzhang0113/mrz-scanner-docs-js/guides/mrz-scanner-customization-v2.1.md

 ## `MRZScannerViewConfig` Overview

-[**`MRZScannerViewConfig`**]({{ site.api }}mrz-scanner.html#mrzscannerviewconfig) controls the UI elements of the `**MRZScannerView**`, which is the view responsible for scanning operations.
+[**`MRZScannerViewConfig`**]({{ site.api }}mrz-scanner-v2.1.html#mrzscannerviewconfig) controls the UI elements of the `**MRZScannerView**`, which is the view responsible for scanning operations.
 Here are its properties in detail:

-1. **`uiPath`** (formerly `cameraEnhancerUIPath`) - define the path to a custom HTML user interface file for the `MRZScannerView`, which is based on the UI for the Dynamsoft Camera Enhancer SDK used by the MRZ Scanner.
+1. **`cameraEnhancerUIPath`** - define the path to a custom HTML user interface file for the `MRZScannerView`, which is based on the UI for the Dynamsoft Camera Enhancer SDK used by the MRZ Scanner.
 Setting the path to a custom file allows this custom UI to take effect for any `MRZScanner` instance created within your application.
 We recommend you to reach out to the [Dynamsoft Technical Support Team](https://www.dynamsoft.com/company/contact/) to assist you in creating such a custom UI.

 2. **`container`** - assign a specific DOM element to contain the `MRZScannerView` in.
 By default, when not specified, the MRZScanner creates its own container for this View automatically.